KitwareMedical/HistologyCancerDiagnosisDeepPersistenceHomology/README.md

 Specify the exp name in config as "Combined", "Persistence" or "RGB" to train on that particular data.

+# Evaluation

 Arguments for test.py:
 ```shell
 --test_dir <Path to test data directory>       :  The test directory must contain the folders : malignant/ and benign/ as shown in the data structure below
 --config_dir <Path to config folder>           :  The config_dir directory must contain the model.config file and the directory checkpoint/ which has hdf5 files
 ```
+The script will save the ROC curve and pickle dump the evaluation metrics in the config directory.

 ## Project Structure